 You can add video to your Wix website in two ways: upload a file directly from your device, or embed from YouTube or Vimeo.
 Either approach takes under five minutes once you know where to look in the Wix Editor.
 If you plan to upload videos directly, keep in mind that large video files consume significant storage.
-A one-minute 1080p video can use 100-150 MB.
-Before uploading, check your Wix storage space to make sure you have enough room.
+A one-minute 1080p video can use 100-150 MB, so check your available storage in the Wix dashboard before uploading large files.

 This guide covers how to add and set up Wix Video using the editor, from logging in to customizing your player and publishing your site.